In the Navy

 “That’s what I fervently wish for,” she answered wistfully.

-By six bells in the Afternoon Watch, HMS Asia was sailing from the Bay of Algeciras with the easterly Levanter from abeam, followed by two transports, the York and the Gwendolyn.
+By six bells in the afternoon watch, HMS Asia was sailing from the Bay of Algeciras with the easterly Levanter from abeam, followed by two of the transports, York and Gwendolyn.
 Both carried provisions for the squadron as well as extra marines above complement.

 Merely an hour later, they changed their course to due West, passing Tarifa in plain sight.
 Nightfall saw them well on their way on a northwesterly course and headed for Cadiz.
 Asia showed her qualities on that day and during the night, never logging less than eight knots in the moderate wind.
 Both transports kept pace.
-Like most of the old 64-gun two-deckers, York was an exceptional sailing ship, especially without her main ordnance.
+Like many of the old 56-gun two-deckers, York was a good sailing ship, especially without her main ordnance.
 Come the daybreak, they sighted the Bay of Cadiz to starboard and a squadron of ten sail ahead.

 Private recognition signals were exchanged and the next signals ordered Asia to take position one cable length to leeward of Prince.
 That was easy enough for Tony.
 He had to cross Prince’s bows and go to the wind.
 They crossed the flagship’s bows less than two cable lengths ahead and when Prince’s bowsprit was abeam, Tony had the helm laid a-lee.
 She settled on her new course, and when her sails were drawing, she was a cable-length to leeward of the flagship.